10 hyped players who are running out of time to become stars

 Giolito was regarded as one of the best high school right-handers scouts had ever seen when he regularly hit 99 mph during his senior season at Harvard-Westlake High School in Los Angeles, falling to the Nationals with the 16th pick in 2012 only because he sprained the ulnar collateral ligament in his right elbow.
 He made one pro appearance and then needed Tommy John surgery.
 He rebounded from that to become one of the top pitching prospects in the minors, but after a lackluster debut in 2016, the Nationals shipped him to the White Sox in the Adam Eaton trade.

 White Sox fans may remember Scott Ruffcorn.
 It pains me to say this, but Giolito reminds me a little of him.
 Ruffcorn was a first-round pick in 1991 (not as highly regarded as Giolito) and dominated in the minors.
 For whatever reason, he couldn't throw strikes in the majors -- he had 70 walks in 70⅓ career innings.
-Giolito is averaging 6.1 walks per nine inning and he's hit 10 batters, with more walks than strikeouts.
+Giolito is averaging 6.1 walks per nine inning and he has hit 10 batters, with more walks than strikeouts.
 We never see that kind of ratio anymore.
 We can analyze all the metrics a hundred ways, but I wonder if, like Ruffcorn, he simply lacks confidence at the major league level.

 If you want to get into the numbers, he has especially struggled against lefties (.958 OPS), because his curveball and changeup haven't developed into effective out pitches, and because of that he seems timid with the fastball in the zone.
 The only pitch really working for him is his slider.
 He has only 22 career starts, so it's too early to give up on him as a starter for a rebuilding team like the White Sox, and maybe he needs to start showing some results.